 Question is, as one of the puniest of nations, can we?
 Considering our already dense population and land use, as well as our existing interconnectedness, is this a feasible ambition?

 “The cycling scene is a lot more vibrant than say, five years ago,” expresses Jansen Tan, the creator of homegrown bike craft label Coast Cycles.
 “More and more people are taking to cycling as a form of leisure and exercise.”
 Along with the steady escalation of interest come a few tangible adaptations such as supplementary bicycle paths and crossings.
 “Also, the average price of bicycles has dropped in recent years.
+A couple of bicycle accessories are also dropping it’s prices and that includes bike lock that serve as a added security against theft.
 So, for the same amount you pay, you can get a much better equipped bicycle,” Jansen adds.

 The bottom line: Bicycles are incredibly economical, easy to maintain, and ecological.
 Why then aren’t these penny-pinching two-wheelers woven into our metropolitan lifestyles yet?